joybob22/Mtech-Lessons/Unit 1/3 - Operators.md

 ```Swift
 	let number = 5
 ```
-Here we are seting the constant of number.
+Here we are setting the constant of number.
 The value we are setting it to is 5.
 The = operator can often be confused with the == operator.
 The == operator will be covered more in the next lesson, but it is a way to check if two values are the same.

-## Basic Mathematic Operators
+## Basic Mathematics Operators

 Adding, subtracting, multiplying, and dividing are all built into the Swift language.
 All of the operators that are familiar are the same (+, -, \*, /) Here is an example of how each would be used
 ```Swift